 Introduction

 BDOF (bi-directional optical flow) [1] improves bi-directional prediction efficiency by using gradient information.
 In this contribution, a specification of BDOF corresponding to the bit-depth other than 10-bit on CTC [2] is proposed.
-The changes of current working draft [3] have been specified and all operations within 32-bit have been proved.
+The changes from current working draft [3] have been specified and all operations within 32-bit have been proved.
 The experiment of 8-bit coding has been shown to improve coding efficiency by this fix.

 Proposal changes of specification